Perfect Way (song): Cover versions

-An instrumental version of the song was covered by Miles Davis on his 1986 album Tutu, providing a second success for the song in the US.
+An instrumental version of the song was covered by Miles Davis on his 1986 studio album Tutu, providing a second success for the song in the US.
 The song entered Davis' live repertoire and he was recorded playing it live many times.
+Davis would make a guest appearance on Scritti Politti's next album Provision (1988), playing trumpet on the hit single "Oh Patti (Don't Feel Sorry For Loverboy)".